 The Dragon Room

 A hidden nest where history and magic intertwine, The Dragon Room has witnessed countless stories from cowboys, travelers, artists, and politicians.
 Even Robert Redford and Georgia O'Keeffe were regulars in their day, drawn to the captivating ambiance that envelops our guests.
-Adorned with old oak beams, two Chihuly lights, and vibrant art, our atmosphere, casual New Mexican farm-to-table sharing menu, and handcrafted cocktails, are all designed to ignite your senses and spark your imagination.
+Adorned with old oak beams and vibrant art, our atmosphere, casual New Mexican farm-to-table sharing menu, and handcrafted cocktails, are all designed to ignite your senses and spark your imagination.